-10 Top-Rated Tourist Attractions in Sfax
+11 Top-Rated Tourist Attractions in Sfax

-Although it doesn't have the sandy attractions of other Tunisian towns, Sfax is ripe for sightseeing and is a great place to take in local Tunisian culture with a beautiful walled Medina area to explore.
+Although it doesn't have the sandy attractions and multitude of things to do offered by other Tunisian towns, Sfax is ripe for sightseeing and is a great place to take in local Tunisian culture, with a beautiful walled medina area to explore.

-Sfax's medina is relatively small measuring only 400 m by 500 m and is enclosed by a well-preserved circuit of walls.
+Sfax's medina is relatively small, measuring only 400 meters by 500 meters and is enclosed by a well-preserved circuit of walls.
 The original mud brick walls were made by the Aghlabids in the 9th century and were strongly fortified in the 12th century.
-The Kasbah at the southwest corner of the walls was added in the 17th century.
+The kasbah at the southwest corner of the walls was added in the 17th century.

 Accommodation: Where to Stay in Sfax